Mercian Regiment: Regimental Headquarters

 The regimental headquarters is situated at DMS Whittington in Lichfield, with outstations in Chester and Nottingham.

 1st Battalion

 The 1st Battalion has deployed on five operational tours since its formation in 2007, one to Iraq, two to Afghanistan, one to Ukraine, and one to Estonia.
 It is an armoured infantry battalion, part of the 12th Armoured Brigade Combat Team based at Bulford Camp, England.

 4th Battalion

 The 4th Battalion is the regiment's Army Reserve Armoured Infantry battalion.
-The battalion, whose HQ is based in Wolverhampton and Kidderminster, England, has 2 rifle companies, a support and an HQ company.
+The battalion, whose HQ is based in Wolverhampton and Kidderminster, England, has 2 rifle companies, a support company and a HQ company.

 Regimental Distinctions

 The regiment's cap badge is a double headed Mercian Eagle with Saxon crown.
 This has been chosen because it forms a link to the regiment's recruiting area, which encompass a number of divergent counties that do not have modern traditional links, only under the ancient Kingdom of Mercia (unlike the other new regiments from Scotland, Wales and Yorkshire).
 It was originally intended to use the old Mercian Brigade badge worn by the Cheshire Regiment, Staffordshire Regiment, Worcestershire Regiment and Sherwood Foresters from 1958 to 1968, rather than create an amalgamated badge that would require elements from all of the antecedents.
 In 2005, this badge was rejected by the Army Dress Committee on the grounds that it had been the badge of a territorial unit, The Mercian Volunteers, which was junior to the amalgamating regiments.
 Accordingly, a slightly modified design featuring two colours of metal was adopted.

 In 2012, following the announcement that the 3rd Battalion (ex-Staffordshire Regiment) was to be disbanded, a proposal was submitted to the Army to have the name of the Mercian Regiment changed to reflect its entire lineage and maintain the Staffords name.
 In July 2014, this proposal was approved, and the regiment was renamed as The Mercian Regiment (Cheshire, Worcesters and Foresters, and Staffords).